 Uphold Disclaimer: Assets available on Uphold are different per region.
 All investments and trading are risky and may result in the loss of capital.
 Cryptoassets are largely unregulated and are therefore not subject to protection.

-Crypto.com is another great alternative to Coinbase, offering almost double the number of cryptocurrencies, and many more staking options and benefits.
-On the Crypto.com the mobile app, you can access over 150+ different cryptocurrencies, and stake over 40+ coins.
-Their users can enjoy up to 14.5% interest on coins staked, with various staking periods of 1 month, 3 months, or flexible.
+Crypto.com is another app like Coinbase, but it is an excellent alternative.
+It offers more cryptocurrencies, many more staking options, and other benefits.
+On the Crypto.com mobile app, you can access over 250+ different cryptocurrencies, and stake over 40+ coins.
+Users can enjoy up to 12% interest on coins staked, with various staking periods of 1 month, 3 months, or flexible.

 Crypto.com has their own coin called CRO, that comes with plenty of benefits if you stake it.
 When you stake CRO on the desktop exchange, you receive 10% APR interest paid daily, CRO rebate when you pay trading fees with CRO, and cashback when you use Crypto.com Pay.
 If you choose to stake CRO on the mobile app, you receive up to 12% APR and many other benefits.
-The best feature is the premium metal Visa card, that is available when you stake CRO for 6 months, where you receive up to 8% cashback on purchases (paid in CRO), rebates on subscriptions (Netflix, Spotify) and bookings (Expedia, Airbnb), and higher APR in Crypto Credit and Crypto Earn.
+The best feature is the premium metal Visa card, that is available when you stake CRO for 6 months, where you receive up to 5% cashback on purchases (paid in CRO), rebates on subscriptions (Netflix, Spotify) and bookings (Expedia, Airbnb), and higher APR in Crypto Credit and Crypto Earn.
+You can see our detailed comparison of Crypto.com and Coinbase here.

-Coinmama is the final alternative we have here, and it is useful for those that want a faster and easier way to buy crypto compared to Coinbase.
+Coinmama is another alternative app to Coinbase, and it is useful for those that want a faster and easier way to buy crypto compared to Coinbase.
 Instead of depositing money into your Coinbase account before making a purchase, Coinmama takes your payment at the point of sale.
-Your crypto that you just purchased using Coinmama goes straight to your personal wallet (soft or hard wallet) instead of sitting in Coinbase's online wallet.
+Any crypto that you purchase on Coinmama goes straight to your personal crypto wallet (soft or hard wallet) instead of sitting in Coinbase's online wallet.
 This also means Coinmama is much safer than Coinbase, because they never hold your assets nor do they keep your payment details.
 Even if Coinmama is hacked, you won't lose any crypto because it is always in your control in your personal wallet.

-The downside of Coinmama is that they have high fees on top of their spread, which is slightly higher than Coinbase, but remember that your coins are sent straight to your wallet.
-If you wanted to transfer your coins from your Coinbase account to a personal wallet, you would incur a network fee which is free on Coinmama.
-Also you can only access 10 cryptocurrencies with Coinmama, instead of Coinbase's range of over 70.
+The downside of Coinmama is that there are high fees on top of the spread, which is slightly higher than Coinbase.
+However, keep in mind that your coins are sent straight to your crypto wallet, so you save the network fee that you would normally pay if you bought crypto from Coinbase.
+Another disadvantage is that you can only access 15 cryptocurrencies with Coinmama, compared to Coinbase's range of 160+.

 Comparison table of Alternatives vs Coinbase

-As you can see, there are many great options besides Coinbase, so you don't need to stick to it just because it is the most popular exchange in the USA.
+As you can see, there are many great apps besides Coinbase; you don't need to use Coinbase just because it is the most popular exchange in the USA.
 If you are after more exchanges to compare to Coinbase, take a look at this list of the best crypto exchanges in the US.
-If you have any questions or suggestions please leave a comment below.

 Marketplacefairness.org provides all its content for informational purposes only, and this should not be taken as financial advice to buy, trade or sell cryptocurrency or use any specific exchange.
 Please do not use this website as investment advice, financial advice or legal advice, and each individual's needs may vary from that of the author.
 This post includes affiliate links with our partners who may compensate us.